dartmoon-io/prestashop-hooks/README.md

-# PrestaShop Utils
+# PrestaShop Hooks

-PrestaShop Utils is a collection of utils for basic operations for PrestaShop.
+PrestaShop Hooks is a library that let you move all module hooks into separate classes.